cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 Cake Pay support should reach out (only from an `@cakewallet.com` or `@cakepay.com` email address) if they need more information.
 Keep an eye on the email you used for Cake Pay.

+Cake Pay Web only issues refunds in select cases.

 ## How long does it take to receive a gift card?

-Most merchant cards will arrive quickly, but it could take hours or days depending on the merchant provider.
+Most merchant cards will arrive within 1 hour, but it can take 1 business day or longer in rare cases.
 Cake Pay Web is slower in general than Cake Pay Mobile.
 Make sure to save your order ID to get faster support!

 ## Can Cake Pay Web be used outside of the United States?